near/docs/docs/3.tutorials/examples/count-near.md

 The example is divided in two main components:

-1. The smart contract, available in two flavours: rust and javascript
+1. The smart contract, available in two flavors: Rust and JavaScript
 2. The frontend, that interacts with an already deployed contract.

 <Tabs>